kqhan/kqhan.github.io/_pages/about.md

   - /about.html
 ---

 I'm a first-year Ph.D. student at UCLA advised by Prof. Yizhou Sun.
+My research interests include LLM, AI for Science, and Graph.

 I received my CS bachelor degree at Zhejiang University, advised by Prof. Yang Yang at AINet Lab.
 Fortunately, I also receive guidance from Prof. Carl Yang at Emory Graph Mining Lab.